Health Systems Specialist 3

 |38-516||Health Systems Specialist 4||Health, Department of||$81,446||SG-25||$25|

-On or before May 16, 2020, you must be a qualified employee of the New York State Department of Health or the Office of the Medicaid Inspector General and have had 45 days of permanent competitive or 55-b/55-c service as:
+On or before October 16, 2021*, you must be a qualified employee of the New York State Department of Health or the Office of the Medicaid Inspector General and have had three months of permanent competitive or 55-b/55-c service as: